gizmore/phpgdo/DOCS/GDO7_IDEAS.md

  - the seo game. you get a unique name to seo.
 Monthly google, duckduckgo rankings for the best SEO company.

+ - KassiererChallenge.
+Find a way to create more than N stzars.